kdar414/cycling/code_repo/Feb_17_2025/readme.md

-split the linestrings into pairs of coordinates to fix network issue
+split the linestrings into pairs of coordinates/small segments to fix network issue